 How To Plant Bulbs

 Nothing transforms a garden or outdoor space quite like a stunning selection of flowers.
 But, do you know how best to plant your bulbs?
-There are a number of factors that come into play when looking to create a beautiful flower show, from the location in which you plant your bulbs through to the methods used when planting.
+There are a number of factors that come into play when looking to create a beautiful flower show, from the location in which you plant your bulbs to the methods used when planting.

 If you’re looking to get the best from your garden, here at Gardeners Dream we’ve put together our top tips for planting bulbs.

 When it comes to planting bulbs, it is important to remember;

 - Bulbs should be planted facing upwards – this is with the pointed side up.